 Everything You Should Know About Johnelle Hunt

-This duo was iconic because while JB Hunt was sewing new dreams, being optimistic without thinking about the details, Johnelle Hunt held everything together as the backend manager, giving enough attention to all the details.
+This duo was iconic because while JB Hunt was sewing new dreams and being optimistic without thinking about the details, Johnelle Hunt held everything together as the back-end manager, giving enough attention to all the details.
 Hunt was both the most benevolent and the most vicious.
-When the receivables used to get due for a long time, she even called debtors at the odd hours without thinking twice, while she used to attend calls from the upset truck drivers for any help at night.
+When the receivables used to get due for a long time, she even called debtors at odd hours without thinking twice, while she used to attend calls from upset truck drivers for help at night.

 The Hunt family expanded alongside the enterprise.
 They were the parents of two children and seven grandchildren.
 JB Hunt went into a coma from a fall on ice in 2006.
 JB Hunt Transport Services did not fall because Johnelle Hunt kept her husband’s dream alive.
 As so many employees and drivers depended on the projects started by JB Hunt, Johnelle ensured that none were affected by her husband’s death.